brantsbrain/brantsbrain-public/FileHashPuzzle/readme.md

 I came across this puzzle in a cyber competition I tried.
 The environment had a web server in it with a very basic HTML tree pointing towards 1000+ "account" directories, each with a .sha1 file containing a hash for that particular "account holder" on that server.
 The account holders were supposedly gamblers on that site, but some were bots.
 You could tell an account was a bot if that account's .sha1 file could be cracked to 000, 0000, or 00000.
 My job was to find out how many bot accounts there were.

 __ATTN:__ If you want to experience the puzzle for yourself without spoilers, take `GenFileStructure.py` (works on Windows/Linux/Mac) and run it inside an arbitrary puzzle folder on your computer.
 This creates 1,000 folders each with a .sha1 file containing a hash.
-It also gives you the answer you're looking for, so make a note of it!
+It also creates a `SecretNum.txt` file and stores the number of bots in it to check your work!
 Now you're ready to tackle the problem on your own.

 __That's all you need to know if you're trying it without spoilers!__